Mens basketball ends at 12 wins, 19 losses

 Another season of basketball at IVCC came to an end as they played their last playoff game Thursday at regionals, losing 92-87 against Waubonsee Community College.

 With a season ending record of 12 wins and 19 losses, their total 31 games saw five sophomore players finish their season on the men’s Eagles.
-The players being honored are: Aj Lee, DeAndre Votex, Jalen Brown Killeen, Dakota Deverteuil and Abraham Pantoja.
-The school’s official Twitter posts “IVCC is proud to have these players represent the Eagles!”
+The players being honored are Aj Lee, DeAndre Votex, Jalen Brown Killeen, Dakota Deverteuil and Abraham Pantoja.

 The men’s team finished the season with a positive record of nine wins and eight loses at home.
-Their away record was three wins to10 losses at the end of the regular season.
-It is at the end of their regular season that the team really shined; finishing with a stellar eight wins and two loses.
+Their away record was three wins to 10 losses at the end of the regular season.
+It is at the end of their regular season that the team really shined, finishing with eight wins and two loses.

 An important figure of the men’s basketball team was Vijay Wallace.
 He had a great season, finishing with 15.8 points per game, and an impressive free-throw percentage of 74.8.
 At 6’5 Vijay was a huge part of their 2022-2023 run.
 He was also nominated to play at the All Region 4 Division II, Midwest District A game.